Watermelon Delights

-Cool, crisp juicy slices of watermelon on a sweltering hot day are one of summer’s delights.
-You can grow your own watermelon at home if you have a few spare square metres in a sunny garden bed.
+Cool, crisp juicy slices of watermelon on a sweltering hot day are the essence of summer.
+Watermelon's easy to grow at home, if you have a few spare square metres in a sunny garden bed.
 No room left?
-Try growing watermelon up a sturdy trellis or over an archway.
-The watermelon vines will need to be trained up the supports, using soft ties and as the melons develop they may need to be supported using hessian or pantyhose slings.
+Try growing watermelon up a sturdy trellis, or over an archway.
+Train the vines up the supports, using soft ties to tie them on.
+As the melons develop they might need to be supported using slings made from pantyhose or hessian sacking.

 Yates Watermelon Country Sweet is a high yielding variety with medium sized fruit with sweet, juicy red flesh.

-Before planting watermelon seeds, enrich the soil with some Yates Thrive Natural Blood Bone with Seaweed.
+Before planting watermelon seeds, enrich the soil with some Yates Thrive Natural Blood & Bone.
 Seeds can be sown direct into the bed.
-Sow 3- 4 seeds in mounds of moist soil, 1.5 m apart and later thin to the 2 strongest plants.
+Sow a tight group of 3- 4 seeds together in mounds of moist soil, spacing the groups 1.5m apart.
+After the seedlings get established, thin (pluck out) the 2 weakest plants, leaving the 2 strongest to produce fruit.

-Feed the plants regularly with fast acting Yates Thrive Flower Fruit Soluble Fertiliser, which contains nitrogen to promote strong vine growth and extra potassium to encourage the watermelon vines to flower and set their fruit.
+Feed the plants regularly with fast acting Yates Thrive Flower & Fruit Soluble Fertiliser, to encourage strong vine growth.
+It contains extra potassium to encourage the watermelons to flower and set fruit.

 Rockmelon has luscious, sweet flavoured fruit that is deliciously versatile and can be used in sorbets, juices and fruit salads as well as savoury dishes like herb, rockmelon and prosciutto salad.